The Family Advisory Council (FAC) provides direct feedback & input into Canuck Place

 During Jordyn’s time with Canuck Place their family also benefited from the monthly Family Support Group, palliative and end of life care, as well as the Bereavement Group services.
 They have also enjoyed participating in the Precious Pages scrapbooking group as a way of remembering Jordyn who passed away at Canuck Place in September of 2010.

-Michelle joined the FAC in December of 2009 and has enjoyed being able to give something back to Canuck Place in return for all the wonderful things they did for Jordyn and the rest of her family.
-She is also part of the sub-committee that is helping with the new Abbotsford Hospice.
+Michelle joined the Family Advisory Council (FAC) in December of 2009 and has enjoyed being able to give something back to Canuck Place in return for all the wonderful things they did for Jordyn and the rest of her family.
+She joined the Board in June 2011 as the family representative and also sits on the Board Fundraising Committee.

 Pat is the father of Megan.
 Megan was first admitted to Canuck Place in late April 2007, at 6 months of age, for end of life care.
 During the first 5 weeks she was at Canuck Place she went from being admitted for end of life care to staying for symptom management to being able to go home for the first time since birth.
 Since then she was admitted for symptom management, respite and emergency symptom management and in June 2010 she was admitted for end of life care and passed away at the end of June 2010 at Canuck Place with her family around her.